Products

 Aphytis should be released annually.
 The wasps may build up naturally without being released, but it will take much longer for numbers to reach those of an orchard where releases have been made.
 This can lead to higher scale populations at harvest, together with reduced quality and yield.

-In winter, cooler temperatures and a change in the availability of suitable stages of scale for parasitism lead to a decline in aphytis numbers.
-It is best to release aphytis in spring and early summer before the scale insects have built up to damaging levels.
+In winter, cooler temperatures and a change in the availability of suitable stages of scale for parasitism lead to a decline in Aphytis numbers.
+It is best to release Aphytis in spring and early summer before the scale insects have built up to damaging levels.
 Best results will be achieved if multiple releases are made during the season.
 Avoid using toxic chemicals four weeks before and four weeks after any parasite release.

 At release